Documentation Index

 Intake scripts run server-side JavaScript on every document uploaded through an intake endpoint.
-They execute after metadata is merged but before the document is stored, giving you a chance to inspect the content, enrich metadata, reject invalid uploads, and control which tasks are created.
+They execute after metadata is merged but before the document is stored, giving you a chance to inspect the content, enrich metadata, reject invalid uploads, and choose which Activity Plan should run for that upload.

 How It Works